Each year rates are set by estimating the cost of services, infrastructure and projects that will need to be funded during the year.

 For existing pensioners, verified by Social Security or Veterans' Affairs, the remission will be automatically shown as a reduction on your rates notice.
 New pensioners (if date of grant is on or prior to 1 July 2014) should complete a remission application form in person at the Customer Service Centre, Town Hall after 1 July 2014 and before 31 March 2015.

-The book contains free parking vouchers for use at the Paterson East, West and Elizabeth St Car Parks between Monday and Thursday each week and a voucher for free use of the Launceston Waste Centre.
+The book contains free parking vouchers for use at the Paterson East, West and Elizabeth St Car Parks between Monday and Thursday each week.
+The City of Launceston SmartCard is for limited free use of the Launceston Waste Centre.
+Terms and conditions are supplied with the SmartCard.

 Rating Exemptions and Remissions for Charitable Organisations Policy